List of sourdough breads

 This is a list of sourdough breads.
 Sourdough is prepared through the fermentation of dough using naturally occurring lactobacilli and yeast.
-The lactic acid produced by the lactobacilli imbues it a more sour taste, as well as extending its shelf life compared to other breads.
+The lactic acid produced by the lactobacilli imbues it with a more sour taste, as well as extending its shelf life compared to other breads.
 Sourdough baking has a devoted community today.
 Many devotees share starters and tips via the Internet, and hobbyists often proudly share their work on social media.